FAIR Local Search Guide

 • Can one Santa Fe appraiser handle art, antiques, and personal property?
 Sometimes.
 A local fine art, antiques, or personal property appraiser may fit inventory and triage, but high-value art, regional material, jewelry, rugs, books, silver, textiles, or unusual collectibles may need specialist review or a hybrid appraisal path.

 • What fee questions should I ask Santa Fe appraisers?
-Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, or item-count-based; what the report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent and never tied to value or sale outcome.
+Ask whether pricing is hourly, flat, minimum, travel-based, rush-based, research-based, room-count-based, or item-count-based; what the report includes; whether revisions or follow-up are extra; and whether the fee is non-contingent.